There are so many messages on social media that most of them never catch my attention. The post I saw on LinkedIn was an exception.

 unmarked grave

-the code of silence
+the code of

-that surrounds each death
+that surrounds

 There were plenty of classes for expectant mothers on how to breathe during labor, all the advantages of breastfeeding, and what to do after the child arrives.